Phoenix Prostitution Attorneys

 The penalties for child prostitution are understandably harsher and will always be classified as a Class 2 felony.
 Prostitution with a minor below the age of 15 often carries lengthy prison terms.
 However, if the minor was between the ages of 15 and 17, the offender may be eligible for probation with a 180-day prison sentence that, with mandatory counseling, might be reduced to 90 days.
 It is also important to remember that while prostitution that takes place between two consenting adults does not require sex offender registration, engaging in child prostitution does.

-No matter what offense you’ve been charged with, an Arizona prostitution lawyer like Belén can help.
+No matter what offense you have been charged with, an Arizona prostitution lawyer like Belén can help.

-It’s critical that those charged with prostitution obtain the help of a Phoenix prostitution defense lawyer as soon as possible to help drop or dismiss their charges or otherwise achieve a reduced sentence.
-A skilled Arizona prostitution lawyer like Belén Olmedo Guerra may present any number of defenses for your criminal charges, including the following:
+Those charged with prostitution must obtain the help of a Phoenix prostitution defense lawyer as soon as possible to help drop or dismiss their charges or otherwise achieve a reduced sentence.
+A skilled Arizona prostitution lawyer like Belén Olmedo Guerra may present any number of possible defenses for your criminal charges, including the following:

-- Insufficient evidence – Prosecutors much provide a preponderance of evidence to secure a prostitution conviction.
-If the prosecution hasn’t produced sufficient and trustworthy evidence that prostitution-related offenses occurred, your lawyer may employ this argument.
+- Insufficient evidence: Prosecutors must provide a preponderance of evidence to secure a prostitution conviction.
+If the prosecution has not produced sufficient and trustworthy evidence that prostitution-related offenses occurred, your lawyer may argue that the state lacks enough evidence to pursue charges

-- Entrapment – Entrapment is a very common defense strategy.
-This occurs when law enforcement officers portray themselves as sex workers’ agents or pimps and lure law-abiding defendants into prostitution by persuading them to engage.
+- Entrapment: Entrapment is a common defense strategy.
+Entrapment occurs when law enforcement officers portray themselves as sex workers’ agents or pimps and lure law-abiding defendants into prostitution by persuading them to engage in sexual acts

-- Lack of intent – The prosecution must prove that the defendant knowingly and intentionally engaged in acts of prostitution.
-If they did not intend to engage in sexual conduct, this may be a viable defense.
+- Lack of intent: The prosecution must prove that the defendant knowingly and intentionally engaged in acts of prostitution.
+Lack of intent can be a viable defense if it can be demonstrated that a defendant did not intend to engage in sexual conduct

-If you’ve been charged with prostitution in Phoenix or the surrounding areas, you need the help of Belén Olmedo Guerra, a top Phoenix sex crimes attorney.
+If you have been charged with prostitution in Phoenix or the surrounding areas, you need the help of Belén Olmedo Guerra, a top Phoenix sex crimes attorney.
 Call an experienced attorney at our Phoenix office for a free consultation at 602-715-0908 today.
-We are available 24/7 and offer flexible payment options, so don’t hesitate to call or complete our online intake form below.
+We are available 24/7 and offer flexible payment options, so do not hesitate to call us or complete our online intake form below.